ubiq/pyrus-legacy/README.md

 It is recommended you start with our help page @ https://www.myetherwallet.com/#help.

-You can run MyEtherWallet.com on your computer instead of from the GitHub servers.
+You can run Pyrus on your computer instead of from the GitHub servers.
 You can generate a wallet completely offline and send transactions from the "Offline Transaction" page.

 - Go to [https://github.com/kvhnuke/etherwallet/releases/latest](https://github.com/kvhnuke/etherwallet/releases/latest).
 - Click on `dist-vX.X.X.X.zip`.
 - Move zip to an airgapped computer.
 - Unzip it and double-click `index.html`.
-- MyEtherWallet.com is now running entirely on your computer.
+- Pyrus is now running entirely on your computer.

 In case you are not familiar, you need to keep the entire folder in order to run the website, not just index.html.
 Don't touch or move anything around in the folder.
 If you are storing a backup of the MyEtherWallet repo for the future, we recommend just storing the ZIP so you can be sure the folder contents stay intact.